-While at Sarett Nature Center, interns are encouraged to develop and present a weekend program for the public and/or to complete a project of their own such as design and construct an interpretive display or a new nature trail system, or to engage in field research.
-Interns are also expected to lead interpretive walks, maintain trails, and to help care for our resident animals.
+While at Sarett Nature Center, naturalists are encouraged to develop and present a weekend program for the public and/or to complete a project of their own such as design and construct an interpretive display or a new nature trail system, or to engage in field research.
+Naturalists are also expected to lead interpretive walks, maintain trails, and to help care for our resident animals.

-Internships are for a minimum of one season and no longer than three seasons.
+Seasonal naturalists positions are for a minimum of one season with the possibility of extension.
 Our seasons are: summer (May/June-August), fall (September-December), and winter/spring (January-May).
-Interns can expect to work forty hours per week.
+Seasonal naturalists can expect to work forty hours per week.
 This includes weekend hours.
-You will receive an hourly salary, plus housing if needed.
+You will receive an hourly wage, plus housing if needed.